FaserF/hassio-addons/apache2/README.md

 ## About

 The Apache HTTP Server Project is an effort to develop and maintain an open-source HTTP server for modern operating systems including UNIX and Windows.
-The goal of this project is to provide a secure, efficient and extensible server that provides HTTP services in sync with the current HTTP standards.
+The goal of this project is to provide a secure, efficient and extensible server that provides HTTP services in sync with the current HTTP standards.<br />
 The Apache HTTP Server ("httpd") was launched in 1995 and it has been the most popular web server on the Internet since April 1996.
-It has celebrated its 25th birthday as a project in February 2020.
+It has celebrated its 25th birthday as a project in February 2020.<br />
 The Apache HTTP Server is a project of The Apache Software Foundation.